What Happens on the Hotline?

 Informed consent: The hotline advocate will review our informed consent information and what we do at the hotline.

 • We collect data on the hotline.
 ORS 147.380 (5) » requires that we share de-identified data with the Criminal Justice Commission.
-We do not share your name, phone number, email address, physical address, or any other details that could identify you, any witnesses, law enforcement involved, or even the perpetrator pursuant to ORS 147.380 (6) ».
+We do not share your name, phone number, email address, physical address, or any other details that could identify you, any witnesses, law enforcement involved, or even the perpetrator pursuant to ORS 147.380 (6) », unless compelled/required by a court order.
 You may request that the hotline not collect data about your report; we will still provide you support and referral services on the hotline.

 • We will ask you if you have an attorney representing you.
 If your attorney represents you regarding the bias incident you are reporting, we will refer you to consult with your attorney for legal advice.
 Hotline advocates are prohibited from interfering with attorney-client relationships pursuant to the Oregon Rules of Professional Conduct » and ORS 40.225 », and will be required either to terminate calls if you have an attorney or request permission from your attorney to continue to speak with you.